druglogics/pydruglogics/docs/inputs.rst

 Training Data
 -------------

-The training data file contains condition-response pairs, referred to as observations, which are essential for evaluating the performance of Boolean models during the genetic algorithm's evolutionary process.
+The training data file contains condition-response pairs, and a weight that are essential for evaluating the performance of Boolean models during the genetic algorithm's evolutionary process.
-A fitness score is calculated for each observation, reflecting how well (0-worst, 1-best) the model aligns with the data.
+A fitness score is calculated for the condition(s)-response(s), reflecting how well (0-worst, 1-best) the model aligns with the training data.

 Format
 ~~~~~~~